OlehKutnyi/CV/Economic Freedom & Happiness.md

 <img width="1440" alt="Знімок екрана 2024-01-18 о 16 04 22" src="https://github.com/OlehKutnyi/CV/assets/150731232/ef4647d6-7bb6-424b-bd58-0ea4df42bfa4">

-Clearly, the developed countries are happier (which is pretty obvious) and Western Europe is happier than Africa, which is basically the same statement.
+Clearly, the developed countries are happier (which is pretty obvious), and there is also clustering based on geopolitical groups, however, it is similar to the previous graph Western Europe/Developed (basically the same countries) countries at the top and underdeveloped/Africa at the bottom.
 Nothing new but now I have more trust in my dataset and it once again proved the positive relationship between EF and happiness.

 ## Analysis